arcanecode/DataFabricator/Documentation/Get-FabricatedTime.md

 ## DESCRIPTION

+The clock is ticking, even for us.
+To get a time, we need to generate a fake time, which this cmdlet handles.
-Will generate a time of day, by default in HH:MM:SS 24 hour format.
+It will generate a time of day, by default in HH:MM:SS 24 hour format.
 Using a switch it can also return the time in 12 hour AM/PM format.

 ## EXAMPLES